 Assistance League of Temecula Valley is an all-volunteer, 501(c)(3) nonprofit organization that puts caring and commitment into action through philanthropic programs in Southwest Riverside County.
 Member volunteers are dedicated to identifying and serving the needs of Temecula, Murrieta, Menifee, Lake Elsinore, Wildomar and Romoland communities through philanthropic programs developed and administered by our members.
 Our dedicated volunteer members cheerfully give more than 30,000 hours annually to serve and fund our philanthropic programs.

-Assistance League of Temecula Valley chapter was incorporated in 1989 with about 50 members, chartered in 1993, and was the 81st chapter of National Assistance League.
+Assistance League of Temecula Valley chapter was incorporated in 1989 with about 50 members, chartered on May 13, 1992 and was the 81st chapter of National Assistance League.
 There are 120 Assistance League chapters in 26 states with just under 26,000 members.
 Last year Assistance League chapters returned over $38.8 million to local communities across the country and invested 3.34 million service hours.

 You can be assured that your every contribution, whether it be in dollars or in hours, goes directly to a child or family in need.